Manhattan Beach Pier at sunset over the Pacific

 Photo: Josh Austin / Unsplash

-How members actually move through Manhattan Beach with the pass — the small loops between coffee, dinner, the pier, and the shops they already love.
+The small loops locals already move through in Manhattan Beach — between coffee, dinner, the pier, and the neighborhood spots they already love.

 Local routine